IMPACT Grant Program

 • A statement indicating that the nonprofit organization affiliated with the project agrees to be financially responsible for accepting the funds and allocating the funds provided in accordance with the purposes of the grant.

-• Verification that the organization agrees to ratify that the project/program complies with the organizations internal policies and applicable regulations.
+• Verification that the organization agrees to ratify that the project/program complies with the organizations internal policies and applicable regulation.

 • Verification that the organization does not advocate, support, or engage in discrimination in the provision of health care on the basis of age, color, disability, ethnicity, gender identity or expression, national origin, union membership, political affiliation, race, size, religious affiliation, sex, sexual orientation, or socioeconomic or veteran status.